Tofu vs Paneer: Which Is Better? Differences, Benefits and Protein Content

 People with type 2 diabetes are more likely to develop kidney disease, which causes the body to excrete an excess of protein in the urine.

-According to research conducted by NIN (National Institute Of Nutrition), people who only consumed soy protein in their diet excreted less protein than those who only consumed animal protein.
-As a result, the researchers believe this could benefit type 2, diabetes patients.
+According to research conducted by NIN (National Institute Of Nutrition), people who ate soy protein excreted less protein compared to people who solely ate animal protein.
+As a result, the researchers believe this could benefit type 2 diabetes patients.

 Paneer also has many health advantages and is commonly used in Indian households.
 Some of its benefits are as follows: